 You’ve read the advantages and disadvantages of eating bananas during your weight loss routines, and you’ve read some great alternatives if bananas aren’t for you.
 It’s completely your choice.

 We’re not going to tell you if you should or shouldn’t eat bananas — like every food, bananas have their pros and cons.

 The fact remains that bananas are a great source of energy, they’re cheap, and they’re convenient.
 Try eating one if you need an energy boost or you’re craving a sweet snack.

 If you really don’t like bananas, there are plenty of other fruits that can help you reach your goals, like apples and all the berries.

-If you’re considering incorporating bananas into your diet, it would be wise to keep track of your calorie intake and how many you’re eating.
+If you’re considering incorporating bananas into your diet, it would be wise to keep track of how many you’re eating.
 Able makes this easy, as our system creates a routine catered to your goals and your needs.

 If you’ve been thinking about losing weight for a while, there’s never a better time to start than right now.
 Able is simple, easy, and you’ll get an accurate estimate of when your goals will be met within minutes.

 Track your activity, diet, and everything else you need to know throughout your weight loss journey.
 Progress is the most important thing during weight loss, and keeping track of it has never been easier with Able.